hetalang/HetaSimulator.jl/docs/src/tutorial/sim.md

 - output records (observables) will be taken from records marked with `{output: true}` in heta code.
 - all switchers (events) will be active if `{active: true}` is not set.
-- constant values (parameters) will be the same as they stated in the heta file.
+- constant values (model-level parameters) will be the same as stated in the heta file.

 ```julia
 # minimal scenario